Historic Sites of the Washington State and Territorial Library: 1853 to the present

 Return to list

-This map shows the physical locations of the Washington Territorial and State Libraries.
+This interactive map shows the physical locations of the Washington Territorial and State Libraries:

-Territorial and State Librarians as of 2009.
-Thirty-five in all, in a timeline by location:
+Territorial and State Librarians as of 2017.
+Thirty-eight in all, in a timeline by location:

 First Library Building, 1854-1868: Kendall.